PiotrRaszkowski/wetfilament/universal_24v_chamber_heater_for_klipper.md

   — this heats the chamber and waits until the target is reached
 - **`M141 S0`** at the **end** of the print — this turns off the chamber heater

+If the machine is equipped with an auxiliary fan, OrcaSlicer will automatically activate the fan during the heating period to help circulate air in the chamber.

 ### G-Code Variables Available in Machine G-Code

 If you prefer to handle chamber heating in your START_PRINT macro instead of relying on